About Out Of Office

 It is why every page of our website includes the latest laws in black and white.
 It is intended to inform our customers about the current situation in any country.
 This is thanks to our well-established partnership with Equaldex.
 LGBT travel laws are changing all the time and as the world becomes a more progressive and accepting place we aim to continue to keep each of our customers informed.
 Indeed, where possible we offer advice to any traveller with no obligation.

 The management team at Out Of Office are regularly in conversation with key stakeholders, hotels, tourist boards and governmental bodies to ensure that we continue to lobby for greater inclusion and acceptance in every country in the world.

-To address this, the FCO has evolved their Know Before You Go pre-departure advisory campaign into Travel Aware, which offers travel tips and information to cover both of these stages.
+To address this, the FCDO has evolved their Know Before You Go pre-departure advisory campaign into Travel Aware, which offers travel tips and information to cover both of these stages.

 Travel Aware offers the following advice for people going on holiday to help make sure you have a trouble-free, enjoyable trip:

 Take out appropriate travel insurance before travelling and make sure it covers you for all the activities you want to do.
-If you are travelling within Europe, ensure you have a European Health Insurance Card (EHIC) that hasn’t expired and understand what it covers - you will still need travel insurance!
-For your free EHIC card visit www.nhs.uk/ehic.
+It is a requirement of booking with OutOfOffice.com that you have adequate travel insurance for your trip.